helwan-linux/Helwan-Linux-Dev-Mainline/README.md

 ---
 ## 🚀 What is Helwan Linux?

-Helwan O.S is not just another Linux distro.
+Helwan Linux is not just another Linux distro.
 It’s a handcrafted Arch-based system built to empower programmers, YouTubers, and power users with a fast, secure, and full-featured desktop — right out of the box.

 With the Cinnamon desktop, the elegance of simplicity meets the power of performance.